gatewaycash/gateway/modules/api-docs/source/index.html.md

 ## Overview

 > All code for these demonstrations is written in JavaScript (specifically)
 > ES2017.
-If you haven't heard of it, you should definately check it out.
+If you haven't heard of it, you should definitely check it out.
 It's
 > pretty darn cool!

 The API is served over HTTP or HTTPS with your current URL as a basepoint.